saucelabs/visual-examples/dotnet-nunit/README.md

 ### Build attributes

-When creating the service in `VisualClient`, extra fields can be set to define the context, thus acting on which baselines new snapshots will be compared to. ([More info on baseline matching](../../visual-testing.md#baseline-matching))
+When creating the `VisualClient` client, extra fields can be set to define the context, thus acting on which baselines new snapshots will be compared to. ([More info on baseline matching](../../visual-testing.md#baseline-matching))

 It needs to be defined through a `CreateBuildOptions` object.